abrennec/sose20_cc2/readme.md

 3. header vs cpp file
 4. declaration and definition
 5. recap build process and how .h und .cpp are related
+6. Change variables in the examples and turn the examples into an own piece of art

 Homework:
-- Change variables in the examples
 - Reading material on Cpp syntax
 - [OOPs!](http://openframeworks.cc/ofBook/chapters/OOPs!.html) << a deeper explanation of what we did in class
 - Error sheet / double check for theses errors

-## 4 Object-oriented Programming I
+## 4 Your own ofApp

  (Week 3, Mo 20.4.)

 1. your own App
-2. project generator recap
+2. project generator and project files recap
 3. variables and scope
 4. functions and scope
 5. built in types
-6. take an example and change it
+6. statically typed vs dynamically typed languages

 Homework: